AconCavy/algorithm-csharp/README.md

-# AlgorithmSharp
+# Overview

-AlgorithmSharp is an algorithm library for competitive programming contests to use C#.
+Algorithm library for competitive programming contests.

 The library is based on [ac-library](https://github.com/atcoder/ac-library).